There’s a cosiness to the word-count guzzling Guernsey Literary And Potato Peel Pie Society, in a lie-back-and-think-of-postwar-England kind of way.

 Wartime romances between couples on opposing sides are always fraught; when does genuine romance turn into collaboration?
 Is it worse if your German beau gives you lipsticks and stockings?
 Such couplings are rarely left behind; the effects ricochet down the years.

-But the Channel Islands are referenced everywhere, including the huge diamond engagement ring that writer Juliet Ashton is given by her rich American boyfriend Mark, a sparkler which could give Sark a run for its money in the enormous rock stakes.
+This was mostly filmed in mainland Devon, but the Channel Islands are referenced everywhere, including the huge diamond engagement ring that writer Juliet Ashton is given by her rich American boyfriend Mark, a sparkler which could give Sark a run for its money in the enormous rock stakes.

 A young and successful author, Juliet is constantly hurried from one bookshop reading to another by her wryly funny and very protective publisher Sidney (Matthew Goode).
 Juliet isn’t so much a free spirit as a lost soul, a woman without an anchor; Sidney is a guiding and protective arm throughout love and literary ups and downs.